cnoam/technion-iem-ds_lab/README.md

 <br>
 <br>

 ## storing the database
- The database (job submissions) is stored in sqlite3 file in a directory that must be writable.
+ The database (job submissions) is stored in sqlite3 file in a directory that must be writable in the host machine.
 ## storing the log output
 The logger output is written to a directory in the host file system that must be writable.

-All the above directories are mounted in the run_docker.sh script.
+All the above directories are mounted in the **run_docker.sh** script.

 # Instructions for the Tutor
 As the tutor, you have to prepare: